cakefs-unreal/cakefs-unreal.github.io/docs/core-api/cake-mix.md

     The `Gather` functions return the CakeMix exclusive order type [TCakeMixBatch](#tcakemixbatch).

 === "Blueprint"
 	Regardless as to which Gather function we use, the return types will follow a similar form.
-We get a bool that indicates whether or not the gather operation successfully completed, an {{ link_outcomes('ECakeOutcomeDirWork', 'ecakeoutcomedirwork') }} that indicates outcome of the gather operation, and an array that contains all gathered elements.
+We get a an {{ link_outcomes('ECakeOutcomeDirWork', 'ecakeoutcomedirwork') }} that indicates outcome of the gather operation, and an array that contains all gathered elements.

     {{ bp_img_cakemix('Gather Return Type Example') }}